Idaho City, Idaho: Chinese

 Four thousand Chinese people lived in the Idaho Territory from 1869 to 1875.
 Like many Chinese immigrants, they came to “Gold Mountain” to work as miners, or found work as laundrymen and cooks.
 The store of Pon Yam, a prominent Chinese businessman Pon Yam House from 1867 is one of the only remaining buildings from Idaho City's Chinese.
 Although today Chinese are rarely seen except as tourists, the 1870 census reported at 1,751 Chinese who were nearly half of city residents.
 Annie Lee was one legendary Idaho city woman who like Polly Bemis, escaped from sexual slavery.
 She escaped from a member of the Yeong Wo Company in the 1870s to Boise to marry her lover, another Chinese man.
 Charged by her owner with grand larceny, she told a judge that she wanted to stay in Boise City.
 The judge subsequently granted her freedom.

+Historic district

+The entirety of Idaho City, as bounded by the city limits in 1975, was listed as a historic district on the National Register of Historic Places in 1975.
+The listing included 15 contributing buildings on 87 acre.